July 18, 2025

 Image courtesy of Kidspot

-PTs will typically receive the product by mail, and then get paid to respond to surveys or otherwise make their opinions known.
-The surveys and responses are what makes this job digital.
+PTs will typically receive the product by mail and then get paid to respond to surveys or otherwise express their opinions.
+The surveys and responses are what make this job digital.

-You can find these jobs by signing up with an affiliate network, or an affiliate marketing program.
-Keep in mind that you have to maintain a decent online presence in order to be successful.
+You can find these jobs by signing up with an affiliate network or an affiliate marketing program.
+However, you must maintain a decent online presence to be successful.

 No, this does not mean you get paid to fulfill your jury duty summons online.
 Rather, being an online juror is an opportunity for you to help attorneys prepare for trial.
 Attorneys often execute mock trials to help them prepare for the real thing.